Make-School-Courses/ARCHIVE-CS-1-Programming-Fundamentals/README.md

   string manipulation, collections, and other foundational concepts by coding up a version of the classic "Hangman" game that can be played in the terminal.

-2. **Object-Oriented Programming in a Zoo**
+2. **Object-Oriented Programming Gradebook**
-  -- In this project, students will take advantage of Object-Oriented Programming to build a system to help a zookeeper keep track of all the animals in a zoo.
-This project will place special emphasis on using Class-level abstractions, and creating clean, modular code through the use of abstract classes, inheritance, and polymorphism.
+  -- In this project, students will take advantage of Object-Oriented Programming to build a gradebook system to help a teacher keep track of their students.
+More details coming soon!

 3. **Simulating Herd Immunity**
   -- For their final project, students will design and build a simulation that models a the spread